 When you apply, please make sure that you include the information detailed in points 4 and 5, below.

-Once you have been notified that you have a place on the course we will require a deposit of half the course fee (£15 per person) from you.
+Once you have been notified that you have a place on the course we will require a deposit of half the course fee (£15 per person) from you by Monday 27 February.
 This deposit is non-refundable.
 You will be given details of how to pay this once you have been offered a place on the course.

 You will then need to attend a measuring session in late March/early April.
 You will need to bring the balance of monies and a completed application form with you to this session.
 You will be advised of the date and time once your deposit has been received, it is, however, likely to be a Thursday evening in the club house at our outdoor venue.
 We will endeavor to time this meeting outside of the school holidays, however, due to the potential of needing to buy new equipment before the course starts, we cannot guarantee this.
 If you cannot make this session, alternative arrangements will be made.
 Under no circumstances should forms and/or money be sent to the rugby club.